 - The school-year program includes 540 hours of instructional time and begins in August.

-- The summer program consists of 300 instructional hours and can begin as early as May 1.
+- The summer program consists of 300 instructional hours and begins in June.

 These programs consist of manageable classroom sizes, age appropriate curriculum, and high literacy standards to ensure your child has everything they need in order to have a successful educational career.
 To learn more about this program in Cooper City, contact us today.